H0merJayS1mpson/DeepOBS-Cluster/README.md

 ## Getting Started

-Copy Folder into your Repository.
+Copy Folder into your Cluster /home/usr_name folder.
 Or copy files into folder of your choice.

 ### Prerequisites

+TCML-CLuster Account.
 ```
 Give examples
 ```